Your Ultimate Guide To How Pet Insurance Works

 • Medication: Injections or prescription meds

 So, if you’re hit with expensive vet bills if your pet needs to undergo cancer treatments, you’ll be covered.
 Same goes for broken bones, allergies, ingestion of toxic foods, and more.
-Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer optional add-ons to your policy, like vet visit fees, physical therapy, dental illness, behavioral conditions, and end-of-life and remembrance, as well as two great preventative care packages to help extend your coverage and you build the perfect policy for you and your pet.
+Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer optional add-ons to your policy, like vet visit fees, physical therapy, dental illness, behavioral conditions, and end-of-life and remembrance, as well as three great preventative care packages to help extend your coverage and you build the perfect policy for you and your pet.

 Lemonade’s Preventative Care